reekKiE/CompleteSuicideManual-En/English/chapter_8.md

 ## Experience: This is how a master swimmer drowns

-Now let’s describe how a swimmer can die by drowning.
+Now let's describe how a swimmer can die by drowning.

 It is best to set out at night.
 If you keep swimming forward, you will follow the current and swim to the deep sea.
 It doesn't take long for you to get tired, but you can't stop.
 The waves in the open sea were very big, so you'd drink more water, and the water in the trachea would cause severe choking.
 In the process of repeatedly drinking, spitting, and choking water, water also enters the ear tube connecting the mouth and ears.
 This is the key.
 Some people say: "The ears have tympanic membranes, and water should flow into the three semicircular canals."
 But the water still flows in from the mouth.

 ![Figure 1: The stages of drowning.](img/8_1.png)

 Figure 1 shows the stages of drowning.
 First, due to the sudden stimulation of the skin, the person will take a deep breath (Phase 1), and then the breathing will stop for 30 seconds to 1 minute (Phase 2).
 Soon after, due to the increase in carbon dioxide in the blood, there will be intense spasmodic inhalation and expiration for 1 to 3 minutes (stage 3), followed by loss of consciousness for about 1 minute (stage 4), and sinking and death (stage 5).
-(Excerpted from "Small Forensic Medicine Book", published by Kinpodo Publishing)
+(Excerpted from *Small Forensic Medicine Book*, published by Kinpodo Publishing)

 The water flowing into the ear canal causes piston movement and causes bleeding in the parts covering the three semicircular canals, causing dysfunction of the three semicircular canals through acute poor circulation.
 If this function is damaged, the sense of balance will be lost, and it will be difficult to distinguish up and down, left, and right.
 The more you try to inhale, the more water will enter your trachea, causing your throat to spasm.
 Eventually, you will stop breathing, lose consciousness, and sink to the bottom of the water.